 The project serves a region or population of high need, as measured by the existence of health disparities, poor access to health care, health professional staffing shortages, geographic remoteness, or other factors clearly described in the proposal, and the target population has led or been substantively included in developing plans for the project.

 “Health disparities” are defined as higher rates of illness experienced by certain populations, including socially or economically disadvantaged families, racial and ethnic minorities, children, and older adults.
-In all our initiatives, we seek to decrease health disparities and improve health and well-being among those at the greatest risk.
+We seek to decrease health disparities and improve health and well-being among those at the greatest risk in all our work.